Debra

 We believe the water we drink, the air we breathe, the food we eat, the products we use, and the places where we live, learn, work, and play should not make us sick.

 Yet, that is exactly what is taking place on a daily basis in the U.S. and around the world.
-Toxic chemicals are being put into the very places and things that keep us sick and stuck with preventable diseases and cancer.
+Toxic chemicals are being put into the places we live, learn, work and play and the products we use, keeping us sick and stuck with preventable diseases like cancer.

 Informed by the latest science, and common sense, at CFE we believe the best way to avoid the devastating social and economic impacts of cancer on our families and communities is to PREVENT cancer, whenever and wherever possible, from occurring in the first place.